sborod/ruby-instagram-scraper/README.md

 ### Methods

-After installation you can make requests to Instagram.
+After installation you can do following requests to Instagram:

 ```ruby
 # Search by tag or username: